basho/riak-python-client/docs/query.rst

 .. currentmodule:: riak.mapreduce

-:class:`MapReduce` allows you to construct query-processing jobs that are performed mostly in-parallel around the Riak cluster.
+:class:`RiakMapReduce` allows you to construct query-processing jobs that are performed mostly in-parallel around the Riak cluster.
 You can think of it as a pipeline, where inputs are fed in one end, they pass through a number of ``map`` and ``reduce`` phases, and then are